harmonydata/harmonydata.github.io/content/en/blog/contributing.md

 ## Unit tests and code stability

+Harmony uses the [pytest](http://doc.pytest.org/) framework for testing.
+For more info on this, see the [pytest documentation](http://docs.pytest.org/en/latest/contents.html).
+To be interpreted and run, all test files and test functions need to be prefixed with `test_`.

 The Harmony Python library [https://github.com/harmonydata/harmony](https://github.com/harmonydata/harmony) is the core Harmony functionality.
 Most of the logic is in this repo.
 This repo has unit tests which run automatically on commits to main.

 However, the Harmony API repo [https://github.com/harmonydata/harmonyapi](https://github.com/harmonydata/harmonyapi) uses the Harmony Python library as a submodule.
 When you update the Python library, please run the [unit tests and integration tests in the API repo](https://github.com/harmonydata/harmonyapi/tree/main/tests) to check nothing is broken - including the Selenium tests which test the browser app end to end.
 You will need to [install Selenium](https://selenium-python.readthedocs.io/) to run the tests.